-I’m a design researcher and strategist.
+I’m a designer, researcher and strategist.

 I make sense of fuzzy human stuff to build better interactions, services and systems.